MattFiler/OpenCAGE/README.md

 - Ability to package mods into distributable formats
 - Improvements to managing zoning
 - Support for modifying collision geometry
-- Functionality to import new sounds and animations

 ## Contributing